10179013/how-to-learn-robotics/Pages/GettingStarted.md

 For the introductory part, it's really about figuring out how to get an industrial robot moving.
-It's a very well-studied area, and if you look at textbooks from the last century, I recommend John Craig's textbook   《Introduction to Robotics: Mechanics and Control》<sup>[1]</sup>，在 [Youtube](https://www.youtube.com/watch?v=0yD3uBshJB0&list=PL64324A3B147B5578) 和[网易公开课](http://open.163.com/special/opencourse/robotics.html)You can find a video of Oussama Khatib at Stanford, which is pretty much in line with Craig's textbook.
+It's a very well-studied area, and if you look at textbooks from the last century, I recommend John Craig's textbook   《Introduction to Robotics: Mechanics and Control》<sup>[1]</sup>，在 [Youtube](https://www.youtube.com/watch?v=0yD3uBshJB0&list=PL64324A3B147B5578) 和[NetEase Open Course](http://open.163.com/special/opencourse/robotics.html)You can find a video of Oussama Khatib at Stanford, which is pretty much in line with Craig's textbook.

 <p align="center">
   <img width="300" src="../Pics/CraigBook.jpg"/>